A Couple of Cuckoos: Production

 A Couple of Cuckoos is the first manga series in which Miki Yoshikawa uses digital drawing.

 Media

 Manga

 Miki Yoshikawa first published the series as a one-shot in Weekly Shōnen Magazine in September 2019, as part of a promotion in which she would publish three one-shots and readers could vote on which would receive a serialization.
 The series began serialization in Weekly Shōnen Magazine on January 29, 2020.
 The first tankōbon volume was released on May 15, 2020.
 A promotional video for the series was released on June 11, 2020.
 The video was voiced by Yuma Uchida and Maaya Uchida, who are siblings.
-As of November 2025, thirty volumes have been released.
+The series entered its final arc on January 28, 2026.
+As of September 2026, thirty-four volumes have been released.

 The series is licensed in digital format in North America by Kodansha USA.